Alkenso/EverLog/README.md

     };

 This information must be written to sqlite database and into syslog.
-Note that database have few tables: Errors, Warnings, etc.
+Assume that database have few tables: Errors, Warnings, etc.

     void PrintToSyslog(const int logLevel, const char* message) {